DeepeshKalura/AutomaticContentCreationUtilities/README.md

 4. **Lack of "Proof of Work":**
    - *Solution:* Streamline manual processes to facilitate the efficient creation of "Proof of Work" for projects.
 Implement measures to ensure that evidence of contributions is readily available.

+### Resolving Idea:
+I am looking to create a utility that can capture data from my PC and convert it into a markdown file.
+The process should include embedding images, videos, and code snippets, and then store the file in a designated storage.
+I plan to use an AI system to generate optimized content for me, which I can review in my application.
+Once I confirm everything is correct, I can then publish the content on Medium or LinkedIn.

+To ensure the AI generates the appropriate content, each capture session should have a specific type that the AI can recognize.
+Additionally, I will need a session management system to manage the content and session types.